What is a Cavity Wall?

 If you have cavity wall insulation already and you’re looking to increase your thermal performance even further by installing external wall insulation, check out our dedicated blog post ‘Can I Install EWI on a Cavity Wall?’

-If you’re looking for an approved EWI installer to carry out the work for you, then fill out the form below and we will be in touch.
+If you’re looking for an approved installer to carry out the work for you, fill out the form below and we will be in touch.
 We upload blog posts every Tuesday and Thursday, so keep up to date with our blog and social channels to find out more!